 The church was built in the 16th century, but it stands on top of much earlier foundations laid down by St Bueno in the 7th century.
 It seems probable that the church was made possible by money gathered from pilgrims.
 One of the treasures of St Bueno's is a peculiar wooden chest, fashioned from a solid tree trunk.
 It is probably medieval, though local tradition says that it was fashioned by Bueno himself.

-A short walk from the church, at the south western edge of the village, is St Bueno's Well, an ancient holy well whose waters are said have curative properties.
+A short walk from the church, at the south-western edge of the village, is St Bueno's Well, an ancient holy well whose waters are said to have curative properties.